VCLTrer/starbucks-udacity-capstone/README.md

 1. **Data Splitting**: Split the data into training and testing sets.
 2. **Grid Search with Cross-Validation**: Use `GridSearchCV` to find the best hyperparameters for the `RandomForestClassifier`.
 3. **Model Training**: Train the model using the best parameters from the grid search.
-4. **Model Evaluation**: Evaluate the model's performance using metrics such as accuracy, precision, recall, F1 score, and confusion matrix.
+4. **Model Evaluation**: Evaluate the model's performance using accuracy, precision, recall, F1 score, and confusion matrix metrics.

 ## Results